-On the day of inspection, we spoke with a patient who told us there had been a lengthy wait for a routine appointment, but that they were very happy with the care received so far at the practice.
-In addition, we saw patient feedback from December 2023.
-Comments included: "Efficient admin, expert treatment and advice", "seen on time and friendly staff", "child friendly service".
+On the day of inspection, we spoke with a patient who told us they were very happy with the care they have received so far at the practice.
+In addition, we saw recent patient feedback where they stated they were happy with the service and would recommend the practice to friends and family.
 The practice shared patient feedback with the team.
 We were told this was reviewed and where suggestions had been made, appropriate action would be taken.